potlitel/HR-Management/Readme.md

    Publish completed successfully
    ```

-6. Run the project 'HR-Management-WebAPI' and voila, enjoy it.
+6. Run the project 'HR-Management-WebAPI' and voila, enjoy it 🤩.